What are the psychological differences between women and men? What causes these differences, and are they shrinking over time?

 What do new studies tell us about the sex difference in distance running?

-In one recent study, we recruited over 1,100 varsity intercollegiate distance runners to complete surveys addressing their training, motivation and performance.
+In a 2015 study, we recruited over 1,100 varsity intercollegiate distance runners to complete surveys addressing their training, motivation and performance.

 Compared to men, women reported being less competitive, training less and wanting to train less.
 The women reported greater commitment to their studies.
 Perhaps the most interesting finding was that these sex differences were just as large among the fastest as among the slowest runners.
 That is, even the very best female athletes, the ones with full scholarships and realistic professional prospects, were still quite different than their male counterparts.